* Japan's consumer prices rise for 11th straight month in Nov

 * BOJ minutes show central bank still committed to easy policy

-TOKYO, Dec 26 (Reuters) - The dollar held steady in Tuesday's holiday-thinned trade, shrugging off upbeat Japanese economic data as market participants pondered about next year's potential catalysts.
+TOKYO, Dec 26 (Reuters) - The dollar was steady in holiday-thinned trading on Tuesday, shrugging off upbeat Japanese economic data as most market participants have already closed their books for the year.

 Markets in Australia and Hong Kong remained closed after Monday's Christmas holiday, and many financial centres in Europe will also be shut on Tuesday.

-The euro inched down 0.1 percent to $1.1869.
+The euro was steady at $1.1871.
 The single currency gave up some ground last week after Catalan separatists won a regional election, deepening Spain's political crisis in a sharp rebuke to Prime Minister Mariano Rajoy and European Union leaders who backed him.

 "Yesterday and today, major markets are closed, so it's difficult to see clear direction at the moment, and we need to think about what will happen in the beginning of next year," said Masafumi Yamamoto, chief currency strategist for Mizuho Securities in Tokyo.

 "I still believe that the passage of the U.S. tax bill and the avoidance of the government shutdown are positive for the dollar," he said.
 "In a relative sense, the dollar has an advantage."

 Last week, the U.S. Congress approved a tax code overhaul that was expected to give at least a short-term lift to already solid economic growth.
 They also pushed through a measure to fund the federal government through Jan.
 19, averting agency shutdowns.